ChristianHallerX/PhD_Resume_and_CoverLetter_Template/Readme.md

 # Customize the Templates
 Activating and de-activating lines happens with commenting (`%`).
+Icons are provided by the fontawesome package. <a href="https://ctan.math.illinois.edu/fonts/fontawesome/doc/fontawesome.pdf" target="_blank">Look up icon commands</a>.
 1. Enter all your details in résumé (`CV.tex`) and cover letter (`coverletter.tex`).
-2. Replace the `signature.png` with your scanned signature or comment it out
+2. Replace the `signature.png` with your scanned signature or comment it out.
-2. Fill in your details in the `Sections` subfolder.
+3. Fill in your details in the `Sections` subfolder.
-3. In the `CV.tex`, bring the sections in order you prefer.
+4. In the `CV.tex`, bring the sections in order you prefer.
 Note: don't let a section exceed the first page, since breaking the longlist objects results in an error.
-4. If you want to use the custom single-color scheme, set your custom color as <a href="https://htmlcolorcodes.com/" target="_blank">HTML code</a> in `friggeri-cv.cls` and `friggeri-coverletter.cls`.
+5. If you want to use the custom single-color scheme, set your custom color as <a href="https://htmlcolorcodes.com/" target="_blank">HTML code</a> in `friggeri-cv.cls` and `friggeri-coverletter.cls`.
-4. Enter font and color options in the line `\documentclass[roboto,custcol]{friggeri-cv}` in the tex files.
+6. Enter font and color options in the line `\documentclass[roboto,custcol]{friggeri-cv}` in the tex files.
 These options can be passed directly while building (see below).

 # Build the Documents